 - Extension and other non-campus sites: Access Center (Pullman)

-Human Resources Services Office by Campus/LOCATION
+Human Resources Services Office

-Please review the respective websites listed above for information, as each office may have different procedures to request accommodations.
 If a student has separately requested accommodations from a student disability services office AND Human Resource Services, please let a representative from one of those offices know a request for accommodations is being sought with the other office.
 The offices may not be aware that the student is seeking accommodations from the other office.
 This will assist in information sharing and a simplified process.

 If you are unclear who to contact regarding your current position, feel free to contact either your local Student Disability Services Office or Human Resources Services office for guidance.

 Other student activities that are not clearly academic, such as student government and university sponsored programming or activities do not always clearly fit under the purview of the Disability Specialist for facilitating reasonable accommodations.
 Nevertheless, most students who have roles in these or similar organizations or wish to participate in similar activities or programs should contact their Disability Specialist for assistance in determining the appropriate process for requesting reasonable accommodations for their unique circumstances (see above for Student Disability Service Center contact information).
 In some instances, Student Disability Service Centers work closely with Human Resource Services-Disability Services or other units within the University to facilitate the reasonable accommodation process.